psrearick/pm-reports/Docs/System Specification.md

 ## Report Generation & Export

-- Report creation reads from `Entry & Edit (Staging)` after changes are saved to master.
+- Report creation reads from `Entry & Edit (Staging)` after changes are saved to master, using the same control values from `Entry Controls` (date range, optional property filter, admin-fee override).
 - A new Google Sheets report is created under the Output folder (or inside the `Reports Folder Name` subfolder if configured).
 - Soft-deleted records are excluded from report data by default; permanently deleted rows are removed entirely.
 - Admin fees: during report generation a user-facing control determines whether to apply each property's `Admin Fee`.
 By default the checkbox state uses the `Admin Fee Enabled` value from the properties sheet.
 - Versioned naming: when generating report files or export folders, if a file named `<Report Label>` already exists, the script appends `_2`.
 If `_2` already exists, it increments the highest suffix (`_3`, `_4`, etc.) without nesting.
+- Reports can be exported to PDF either from the generated spreadsheet (custom Export menu) or from the master workbook via the "Export Report (from log)" action, which reads the latest entries in `Report Log`.

 ## Export to PDF